-Maybe it’s the beer.
-More likely it was the witchy/twitchy Mexicana gyrating on stage.
+Maybe it is the beer.
+More likely it is the witchy/twitchy Mexicana gyrating on stage.
 The crowd of beach kids responds in kind, throwing themselves around.
 Anyone who pogo’s gets their feet cut out from under them.

 Next Craig comes up and plays what seems like a Journey song, until Alice jumps back to the mic: ‘Survivor’

-In the middle of the song, Craig again goesinto stadium rock.
+In the middle of the song, Craig again goes into stadium rock.
 Alice looks disgusted, taking over again.
-Once she ends, Craig reasserted his classic rock roots.
-I’, confused if it’s just an act.
+Once she ends, Craig reasserts his classic rock roots.
+I am confused if it is just an act.
 She lets Craig finish ‘Survivor’.

 Next came ‘Babylonian Gorgon’.
 This time Craig rips what sounds like rockabilly guitar on speed

 The kids are going crazy.
 There are two dog piles of writhing boys.
-The few girls there look terrified at a corner of the patio.
-Inside the patio doors, Kurt’s horrified parents look on as the boys thrashed about.
-Luckily there had been no damage.
+The few girls there look terrified in a corner of the patio.
+Inside the patio doors, Kurt’s horrified parents look on as the boys thrash about.
+Luckily there has been no damage.
 One kid grabs an unopened beer, shakes it and sprays the band with 16 ounces of PBR.
-I fear that the parents are about to panic and call the cops.
-I run over to Alice after they finish ‘Gorgon,’ and are watching the chaos they inspired.
+I know that the parents are about to panic and call the cops.
+I run over to Alice after they finish ‘Gorgon’ and are watching the chaos they inspired.

 “Way to go Alice.
 I think they like you.”